SPARC-FAIR-Codeathon/Transcriptomic_oSPARC/README.md

 -	Transcriptomic data on SPARC Portal
 - Project Goal
 -	Why do we need visualization tools for gene expression and transcriptome data?
--	What can we do?
--	How to use the pipe?
--	Interface Walkthrough
+-	The pipeline
--	How does it work?
--	How to utilize so the dataset -An example: multiple sclerosis (MS) case studies and more
+-	Workflow and outputs
+-	User Guide extension
+-	Case study example
 -	Contributors
--	License

 ## Introduction